dataGriff/learn-jsonform/README.md

 }
 ```

-### UI Schema
+### UI Schema (Layout Definition)

-The UI Schema controls the layout and appearance of your form:
+The UI Schema controls the layout and appearance.
+Example from `ui/cheese.jsonforms.json`:

 ```json
 {